peteamiri/Tutorials/Cloud Computing/AWS/Tutorial/Database.md

 AWS provides a comprehensive suite of cloud database services to cater to different data storage and processing needs.
 Here's a detailed description of each AWS cloud database service:

 1. **Amazon Relational Database Service (RDS)**:
-   - **Description**: Amazon RDS is a fully managed relational database service that supports several popular database engines, including MySQL, PostgreSQL, MariaDB, Oracle, and SQL Server.
+   - **Description**: Amazon RDS is a fully managed relational database service that supports several popular database engines, including:
+     - MySQL,
+     - PostgreSQL,
+     - MariaDB,
+     - Oracle, and
+     - SQL Server.
      It automates administrative tasks such as patching, backups, and scaling, allowing users to focus on application development.
 RDS offers features such as automated backups, multi-AZ deployments, read replicas, and security enhancements.
    - **Use Cases**: RDS is suitable for various relational database workloads, including OLTP (Online Transaction Processing), analytics, and business applications requiring scalable and reliable database infrastructure.

 2. **Amazon Aurora**: